 Table 1 reports the values of a forecast error variance decomposition of the MPP shock for the three variables of main interest.
 This allows for inference regarding the relative importance of MPP shocks in explaining variation in these variables over time.
 It appears that the explanatory power of macroprudential policy for fluctuations in credit growth and capital inflows is rather limited.
-While close to four percent of the variance of credit growth is explained by a shock in the macroprudential environment, this value is even smaller for the capital inflows, with a maximum of 2.2% and 1.33% for CAP and OI inflows, respectively.
-This discrepancy is not surprising, considering that taming the leverage cycle is an explicit goal of MPPs while capital flows are no primary targets.
-Moreover, the latter are strongly driven by global financial factors, with regional and local conditions only of secondary importance (Eller et al., 2020a).
+A little more than five percent of the variance of credit growth is explained by a shock in the macroprudential environment.
+This value is even smaller for the capital inflows, with a maximum of 2.18% and 1.66% for CAP and OI inflows, respectively.
+This discrepancy is not surprising, considering that taming the leverage cycle is an explicit goal of MPPs while capital flows are no primary targets and they are strongly driven by global financial factors, with regional and local conditions only of secondary importance (Eller et al., 2020a).
+Yet, perceptions about the regulatory quality of countries are important determinants for decisions of private investors, especially in the post-crisis period Boonman (2023), offering a potential explanation for the slightly higher explained variance of CAP inflows, which also include portfolio inflows, as opposed to OI inflows.

 Up to now, the obtained results referenced to the overall effects of MPPs in the CESEE region.
 However, the nature of the proposed model allows for heterogeneities regarding country parameters.
-This in turn permits country-specific deviations of the responses from the regional results and a much more granular view with respect to the effects of MPPs in the individual countries.
+This in turn permits country-specific deviations of the responses from the regional results and a more granular view with respect to the effects of MPPs in the individual countries.
 Figure 3 provides an overview of country-specific impulse responses for credit growth and capital inflows to a tightening MPP shock.
 It reveals that impulse responses to a macroprudential tightening vary substantially between countries.
-Credit growth is reduced significantly in a majority of countries, but differ in magnitude.
+Credit growth is reduced significantly in a majority of countries, but peak responses differ in magnitude.
 The reactions of both CAP and OI inflows are much more diverse.
 While the peak responses in the individual countries are also often negative, some remain insignificant or even indicate an increase in inflow levels.

-These findings of pronounced heterogeneity between countries regarding the impact of a tightening MPP shock, especially for capital inflows, are in line with previous research on the effectiveness of MPPs in the CESEE region (Eller et al., 2021).
-They also underline the potential importance of country-specific characteristics as determinants of capital flows and the effects of MPPs as already stressed by IMF (2017).
+These findings of pronounced heterogeneity between countries regarding the impact of a tightening MPP shock on capital inflows are in line with previous research on the effectiveness of MPPs in the CESEE region (Eller et al., 2021).
+They also underline the potential importance of country-specific characteristics as determinants of capital flows and the effects of MPPs as already stressed by policy-makers (IMF, 2017).
 The next section investigates a series of such structural characteristics that might be possible drivers of heterogeneities in the responses to a change in the macroprudential environment.